North Alabama Lions play in ASUN Tournament against the Jacksonville Dolphins

 Florence, Alabama; Thursday, 7 p.m.
 EST

-The Lions have gone 15-4 against ASUN teams, with an 8-5 record in non-conference play.
-North Alabama leads the ASUN in rebounding, averaging 35.2 boards.
-Corneilous Williams paces the Lions with 8.9 rebounds.
+The Lions’ record in ASUN play is 15-4, and their record is 8-5 against non-conference opponents.
+North Alabama leads the ASUN averaging 37.8 points in the paint.
+Corneilous Williams leads the Lions with 8.0.

 The Dolphins’ record in ASUN games is 13-6.
-Jacksonville ranks seventh in the ASUN with 13.6 assists per game led by Robert McCray averaging 4.4.
+Jacksonville ranks fourth in the ASUN scoring 33.6 points per game in the paint led by Robert McCray averaging 9.3.

-North Alabama makes 46.3% of its shots from the field this season, which is 2.5 percentage points higher than Jacksonville has allowed to its opponents (43.8%).
-Jacksonville has shot at a 44.3% clip from the field this season, 1.0 percentage point above the 43.3% shooting opponents of North Alabama have averaged.
+North Alabama’s average of 7.9 made 3-pointers per game this season is only 0.4 more made shots on average than the 7.5 per game Jacksonville gives up.
+Jacksonville averages 7.4 made 3-pointers per game this season, 0.8 fewer makes per game than North Alabama gives up.

-TOP PERFORMERS: Jacari Lane is averaging 17.3 points and 4.1 assists for the Lions.
-Taye Fields is averaging 12.4 points over the last 10 games.
+TOP PERFORMERS: Williams is averaging 9.6 points and 8.9 rebounds for the Lions.
+Jacari Lane is averaging 2.5 made 3-pointers over the last 10 games.

-Stephon Payne III is averaging 8.4 points and 6.4 rebounds for the Dolphins.
-Zimi Nwokeji is averaging 1.7 made 3-pointers over the last 10 games.
+Zimi Nwokeji averages 1.9 made 3-pointers per game for the Dolphins, scoring 9.0 points while shooting 38.8% from beyond the arc.
+McCray is averaging 14.4 points, 5.7 rebounds and 3.9 assists over the past 10 games.

 LAST 10 GAMES: Lions: 9-1, averaging 82.1 points, 35.1 rebounds, 12.3 assists, 8.3 steals and 4.0 blocks per game while shooting 49.4% from the field.
 Their opponents have averaged 67.9 points per game.